Forest School Seedlings

 • A regular rhythm to each session, creating a space where the children can gain the confidence to make independent discoveries, explore and extend ideas, and develop problem solving skills and creativity.

-Each session is 2 hours long and includes drinks for the grown-ups and healthy snacks for the children.
+Each session is just under 2 hours long and includes drinks for the grown-ups and healthy snacks for the children.

 Please come prepared to get muddy and wear enough layers to stay warm.